 \section{Abstract}

 Much research has been done on user-generated textual passwords.
 Surprisingly, semantic information in such passwords remain under-investigated, with passwords created by English- and/or Chinese-speaking users being more studied with limited semantics.
 This paper fills this gap by proposing a \emph{general framework} based on \emph{semantically enhanced} PCFG (probabilistic context-free grammars) named \ModelAcronym.
-It allowed us to consider 43 types of semantic information, the richest set considered so far, for semantic password analysis.
+It allowed us to consider 43 types of semantic information, the richest set considered so far, for password analysis.
 Applying \ModelAcronym\ to 17 large leaked password databases of user speaking four languages (English, Chinese, German and French), we demonstrate its usefulness and report a wide range of new insights about password semantics at different levels such as cross-website password correlations.
-Furthermore, based on \ModelAcronym\ and a new systematic smoothing method, we proposed the \CrackerName\ (\CrackerAcronym).
-To compare the performance of \CrackerAcronym\ against three state-of-the-art (SOTA) benchmarks in terms of the password coverage rate: two other PCFG variants and FLA.
-Our experimental results showed that \CrackerAcronym\ outperformed all the three benchmarks consistently and significantly across 52 test cases, by up to 21.53\%, 52.55\% and 7.86\%, respectively, at the user level (with duplicate passwords).
-At the level of unique passwords, \CrackerAcronym\ also beats the three benchmarks by up to 33.32\%, 86.19\% and 10.46\%, respectively.
-The results demonstrated the power of \CrackerAcronym\ as a new password cracking framework.
+Furthermore, based on \ModelAcronym\ and a new systematic smoothing method, we proposed the \CrackerName\ (\CrackerAcronym), and compared its performance against three SOTA (state-of-the-art) benchmarks in terms of the password coverage rate: two other PCFG variants and neural network.
+Our experimental results showed that \CrackerAcronym\ outperformed all the three benchmarks consistently and significantly across 52 test cases, by up to 21.53\%, 52.55\% and 7.86\%, respectively, at the user-level (with duplicate passwords).
+At the level of unique passwords, \CrackerAcronym\ also beats the three counterparts by up to 43.83\%, 94.11\% and 11.16\%, respectively.